-- 2.14 Supplementary Planning Documents provide more detailed guidance on the implementation of policies set out in the Local Plan. - 2.15 The Council has recently prepared a new Parking SPD.
-The purpose of this SPD is to provide more detail on how the Council will apply its adopted Development Management Policy DM7 (Access and parking) across the Borough.
+2.18 The purpose of this SPD is to provide more detail on how the Council will apply its adopted Development Management Policy DM7 (Access and parking) across the Borough.
 The SPD may require an update following the adoption of the new Local Plan to reflect any changes in relevant local policy.

+Development Contributions SPD

-- 2.16 In addition, the Council has reviewed and prepared a revised version of the Development Contributions SPD.
+2.19 In addition, the Council has reviewed and prepared a revised version of the Development Contributions SPD.
 The SPDs' purpose to provide more detailed guidance on the implementation of policies in relation to Affordable Housing, Thames Basin Heaths and Infrastructure Delivery.
-The SPD may require a minor update following the adoption of the new Local Plan to reflect any changes in relevant local policy. - 2.17 The Council will be preparing a Local Design Code.
+The SPD may require a minor update following the adoption of the new Local Plan to reflect any changes in relevant local policy.

+Elmbridge Design Code

+2.20 The Council will be preparing a Local Design Code.
 This will support the implementation of new local policies in relation to design matters.
 The scope and detail of the Code will depend on how the strategic and development management policies evolve in the Local Plan preparation.
-The Local Design Code will supersede the Design and Character SPD and Companion Guides (2012). - 2.18 The Council will be preparing a new SPD on Renewables.
+The Elmbridge Design Code will supersede the Design and Character SPD and Companion Guides (2012).

+Climate Change and Renewables SPD

+2.21 The Council will be preparing a new SPD on Climate Change and Renewables.
 This will support the implementation of new policies in relation to sustainability and climate change matters.
+The scope and detail of the SPD will depend on how the strategic and development management policies evolve in the Local Plan preparation.

+Flood Risk SPD

-The scope and detail of the SPD will depend on how the strategic and development management policies evolve in the Local Plan preparation. - 2.18 Following the adoption of the Local Plan a review of the Flood Risk SPD (2016) will be undertaken and where necessary amended to reflect any forthcoming new local policy.
+2.22 Following the adoption of the Local Plan a review of the Flood Risk SPD (2016) will be undertaken and where necessary amended to reflect any forthcoming new local policy.

-Review of CIL charging Schedule
+Review of Community Infrastructure Levy (CIL) charging Schedule

-- 2.19 The CIL Charging Schedule sets out the rate per sqm that the Council intends to charge on all appropriate new development in the Borough.
+- 2.23 The CIL Charging Schedule sets out the rate per sqm that the Council intends to charge on all appropriate new development in the Borough.
 This rate can be varied on the basis of the type of development and location to reflect the different levels of viability by area and use.
-The Levy is collected to fund the delivery of infrastructure improvements needed to support the delivery of new development. - 2.20 The CIL Charging Schedule is affected by the outcomes of the Local Plan evidence review therefore, consultation, examination and adoption an updated CIL Charging Schedule will be 'twin tracked' with the new Local Plan.
+The Levy is collected to fund the delivery of infrastructure improvements needed to support the delivery of new development. - 2.24 The CIL Charging Schedule is affected by the outcomes of the Local Plan evidence review therefore, consultation, examination and adoption an updated CIL Charging Schedule will track the timetable for the new Local Plan.
 This will be prepared in conformity with the Planning Compulsory Purchase Act 2008 and CIL Regulations 2010 (As amended) and Planning Practice Guidance.